Syria rebels take Turkish border town, Kurds alarmed

 "With the regime still controlling the road to Hasaka, Ras al-Ain is almost useless as a supply line.
 There is no reason the Free Syrian Army should attack a safe area and make it unsafe," he said.

-(This version of the story corrects the name of town in paragraph seven to Ras al-Ain.)
+(This story corrects name of town in paragraph 7 to Ras al-Ain)

 (Editing by Michael Roddy)